200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-17-FirstStepsAdventuringWorkshop.md

 ## Judge Comments

 I frequently have a hard time coming up with interesting characters that don't feel like someone else's tropes.
 I like bouncing ideas off of other people, so I love "I see."
 I also get into character more easily by introducting my body, so I love "Quoth."
 Actually having reasons to travel together is important too.
-Interesting and useful character building technique. _- [Sarah Judd]_({{site.baseurl}}/judges)
+Interesting and useful character building technique. - [_Sarah Judd_]({{site.baseurl}}/judges)